Theoretical analysis of the leptonic decays $B\to \ell \ell \ell'\bar\nu_{\ell'}$: Discussion and Conclusions

 1. Gauge invariance provides essential constraints on the amplitude of Eq.~(\ref{axial-vector}):

-We emphasize that for a consistent analysis of the $B\to l^+l^-l'\nu'$ amplitude it is necessary to start with the amplitude (\ref{C0}) and properly parameterize this amplitude taking into account all constraints imposed by the electromagnetic gauge invariance and analyticity.
-Taking into account these constraints leads to the relation
+We emphasize that for a consistent analysis of the $B\to l^+l^-l'\nu'$ amplitude it is necessary to start with the amplitude (\ref{C0}) and properly parametrize this amplitude taking into account all constraints imposed by the electromagnetic gauge invariance and analyticity.
+Taking into account these constraints leads to

-The latter relation is crucial as the form factor $F_{2A}(q'^2,q^2)$ determines the behaviour of the decay rate $d^2\Gamma(B\to lll'\nu')/dq^2dq'^2$ at small $q^2$ (see Eq.~(\ref{A2})).
-Making use of the constraint (\ref{C1}), one finds the following small-$q^2$ behaviour of the differential distribution: